 It may seem counterintuitive, but mobile-influenced searches often start before a customer ever leaves their home or business.
-These searches are performed with specific goals and clear intent–e.g., intent to purchase, to visit, to get from point A to point B, etc.
+Consumers’ searches are performed with specific goals and clear motivation–e.g., intent to purchase, to visit, to get from point A to point B, etc.

 In a recent study, Google looked at search trends and spoke with consumers to analyze “before they go” behavior.
-The study revealed three key motivators that brands can leverage to add value to a very specific type of search query–the “know before you go” (KBYG) search.
+The study revealed three key things that motivate consumers that brands can leverage to add value to a very specific type of search query–the “know before you go” (KBYG) search.
 These include sparking excitement or anticipation (research), building confidence (preparation) and maximizing a budget (planning).
 We took a look at all three motivators to see how businesses can leverage KBYG search.

 1. Anticipation/Excitement (research)